Nearly 1 in 10 Texas students receive specialized services from special education teachers within their school district.

 While the above describes the general role of a special education teacher, this type of educator oversees and performs many more activities on a daily basis, which we’ll explore below.

-To understand the role that a special education teacher plays in the classroom, it’s important to first know what a special education teacher is and who this specialized type of educator serves.
+To understand the role that a special education teacher plays in the classroom, it’s important to first know what a specialrole of a special education teacher education teacher is and who this specialized type of educator serves.

 What is a special education teacher?
 A special education teacher works with students who have a variety of disabilities.
 Special education classroom teachers typically work with and instruct kids in grades preschool through 12th who have mental, learning, emotional or physical challenges.